milieuinfo/vl-mapactions/lib/openlayers/config/jsdoc/api/readme.md

 The second line tells the Closure compiler the type of the argument.

 The third line (`@api`) marks the method as part of the api and thus exportable.
-The stability can be added as value, e.g. `@api stable`.
 Without such an api annotation, the method will not be documented in the generated API documentation.
-Symbols without an api annotation will also not be exportable (unless they are explicitly exported with a `goog.exportProperty` call).
+Symbols without an api annotation will also not be exportable.

-The `@api` annotation can be used in conjunciton with the `@inheritDoc` annotation to export a symbol that is documented on a parent class (where the method may be abstract).
+The `@api` annotation can be used in conjunction with the `@inheritDoc` annotation to export a symbol that is documented on a parent class (where the method may be abstract).
 In general, `@api` annotations should never be used on abstract methods (only on their implementations).

 ### Events